SlavaMelanko/cpp20/README.md

   > Same names in multiple modules will not clash

-- Modules explicitely state what should be exported (e.g. functions, classes, ...)

 - Preprocessor usage elimination

 - The order of `import` statements will not matter